cyclic-software/docs/docs/how-to/create-deploy-to-cyclic-button.md

 ## Easy

-Just copy this markdown directly into your README.md file inside your repo on github.
+Just copy this markdown directly into your README.md file inside your repo on Github.
 The target `https://deploy.cyclic.app/` uses http referrer header to determine the source repo to use in targeting the `app.cyclic.sh` deploy path.

 ```markdown
 [![Deploy to Cyclic](https://deploy.cyclic.app/button.svg)](https://deploy.cyclic.app/)